AdobeDocs/experience-manager-65.en/help/assets/video.md

 1. Navigate to the video assets that you want to unpublish from your YouTube channel.
 1. In an asset selection mode, select one or more published video assets.
 1. On the toolbar, click **[!UICONTROL Manage Publication]**.
-You may need to tap the three dots icon (. . .) on the toolbar to see **[!UICONTROL Manage Publication]**.
+Tap the three dots icon (. . .) on the toolbar so **[!UICONTROL Manage Publication]** opens.
 1. On the Manage Publication page, tap **[!UICONTROL Unpublish]**.
 1. In the upper-right corner of the page, tap **[!UICONTROL Next]**.
 1. In the upper-right corner of the page, tap **[!UICONTROL Unpublish]**.

 ## Monitoring video encoding and YouTube publishing progress {#monitoring-video-encoding-and-youtube-publishing-progress}

-When you upload a new video to a folder that has video encoding applied or you publish your video to Youtube, you can monitor how your video encoding/Youtube publishing is progressing (or failing) in a number of ways.
-Actual YouTube publishing progress is only available by way of the logs but whether it fails or succeeds is listed in additional ways described in the following procedure.
-In addition, you may receive email notifications when a YouTube publish workflow or video encoding completes or is interrupted.
+When you upload a new video to a folder that has video encoding applied or you publish your video to YouTube, you can monitor how your video encoding/Youtube publishing is progressing (or failing).
+Actual YouTube publishing progress is only available by way of the logs.
+However, its failure or success is listed in additional ways described in the following procedure.
+In addition, you receive email notifications when a YouTube publish workflow or video encoding completes or is interrupted.

 ### Monitoring progress {#monitoring-progress}

-**To monitor progress (including failed encoding/YouTube publish):**

 1. View video encoding progress in your assets folder: